nimblehq/nimble-growth-39-k8s-aws-eks/README.md

 1. Clone the CodeWar application `https://github.com/nimblehq/codewar-web`

-2. Checkout to the `chore/nimble-growth-39-push-to-ecr-workflow` branch.
+2. Checkout a new branch from the `chore/nimble-growth-39-push-to-ecr-workflow` branch.

-3. Checkout to new branch `git checkout -b chore/add-elixir-cluster`.

-4. Modify the codebase
+3. Modify the codebase

-5. Push the changes and trigger the `https://github.com/nimblehq/codewar-web/actions/workflows/push-to-ecr.yml` workflow.
+4. Push the changes and trigger the `https://github.com/nimblehq/codewar-web/actions/workflows/push-to-ecr.yml` workflow.

 ## License